 Sperm changes found in study of male marijuana users

-Scientific evidence suggests that marijuana use by men can cause genetic changes in sperm that may be passed to future children.
+Scientific evidence suggests that cannabis use by men can cause genetic changes in sperm that may be passed to future children.

 In the field of epigenetics, parental experiences are passed down, through changes in the expression of genes, to future generations.
 These epigenetic changes may be associated with neurodevelopmental disorders and other forms of gene expression which change over time due to environmental stimuli, including marijuana.

 A study published in Epigenetics, January 2020, found that the sperm of men who use marijuana showed DNA methylation of a gene implicated in autism.
 A diverse team from Duke University Obstetrics and Gynecology, Environmental Health and Psychiatry at Duke University conducted the study.
-However, in order to lessen the risks, the researchers recommended quitting cannabis use at least one month before conception.
+To lessen the risks, the researchers recommended quitting cannabis before conception.
 This team investigated a specific gene implicated in autism, as well as schizophrenia, because it turns out that clusters of genes relate to both conditions

 Another recent study showed that marijuana use affects sperm count in males, lessening their fertility.
 Marijuana use also affects female fertility.
 A recent newsletter from Johnny’s Ambassadors summarizes the issues of male and female fertility, as it relates to marijuana use.